 - PAROC Cortex and Cortex pro-wind protection insulation slabs can be used as an external layer in a two-layer system in combination with another thermal insulation layer, like PAROC eXtra.
-With a two-layer system you can create a continuous thermal insulation layer with staggered joints to improve the thermal performance of the wall. - All white Cortex slabs are covered with Tyvek FireCurb membrane.
+With a two-layer system you can create a continuous thermal insulation layer with staggered joints to improve the thermal performance of the wall. - All white Cortex slabs are covered with Tyvek FireCurb -membrane.
 The PAROC Cortex and Cortex pro products are also available with a black glass fiber tissue based membrane.
 Seams are taped, as with PAROC Cortex One.
-With a black covering, the tapes are also black; for seams PAROC XST 042 and corners PAROC XST 041 tapes. - PAROC Cortex boards are very energy efficient.
+With a black covering, the tapes are also black; for seams PAROC Cortex black tape (XST 042) and corners PAROC Cortex black, corner tape (XST 041). - PAROC Cortex boards are very energy efficient.
 The lambda of PAROC Cortex is 0.033 and PAROC Cortex pro 0.032 W/mK.